7330gomo/Bright-Coffee-Shop--Case-Study/README.md

 2.The time of day when the store performs best

-3. Sales trends across products and time intervals
+3.Sales trends across products and time intervals

-4. Actionable recommendations to improve overall sales performance
+4.Actionable recommendations to improve overall sales performance

 ## Tools & Technologies Used